 In this day of social media, vendors/dealers are pretty savvy on pricing.
 As are most buyers.
 If you as a buyer are price comparing a local item against eBay for instance.
 You can be sure the seller did their same homework.

 The seller will have bumped their item up against several on-line retail sources.
 Gotten opinions of fellow vendors.
-Then they price accordingly based on those facts, on-line shipping factored, and experience they have in the local market.
+Then they price accordingly based on those facts, on-line shipping factored, and their personal experience they have in the local market.

 We hope you find your antique hunt full of surprises, fun, and finding the unusual, at a price that makes you happy!
 That in the end is what it is all about.